HANDLING SIN (BY MARK OVERTON)

 I have observed that conquering a sin usually is not too difficult once you’ve made up your mind to stop it (i.e., “died to it”, as Romans 6:2 puts it).
 If a person repeatedly decides to stop a sin and yet keeps committing it, it means he hasn’t made up his mind deeply enough.
 He wants to stop, but deeper down a voice is telling him, “Go ahead; it’s not so bad.
 God won’t put you in hell for this.”
 If that’s you, pray!
 Pray that God would put the fear of God in you by making His punishments real to you.

 You might have heard that “a righteous man may fall seven times, and rise again” (Proverbs 24:16).
-This verse can be used as an excuse to sin, but it was written for the Old Covenant which provides little help in resisting sin, and the context suggests that it’s not referring to sin.
+This verse can be used as an excuse to sin, but it was written for the Old Covenant which provides little or no help in resisting sin, and the context suggests that it’s not referring to sin.
 Under the New Covenant, with its greater grace (power), you are expected to stop sinning.

 Hebrews 12:1 says “…let us lay aside every weight, and the sin which so easily ensnares us…” Almost all of us have a sin which tempts us strongly.
 That is the sin “which so easily ensnares us.”
 It is usually fornication or pornography, but alcohol/drugs, abortion, gossip, violence, lying, cheating, glory-lust, and female stubbornness are also common in our culture.
 That sin will be the center of your battle for years, perhaps the rest of your life.
 Like the Jews of old, you must kill every speck of it, not allowing your thoughts to relish it or your body to express it.
 The long battle against that sin can be miserable and discouraging, but always pray that God will remove the temptation from you.
 Until He does, that temptation is part of the cross that you must bear.
 God wants to know whether you will be faithful under that prolonged pressure.
 Your faithfulness will determine your worthiness for God’s kingdom and for the resurrection.
 Read Revelation chapters 2-3 and notice the rewards to the overcomers—those who overcome sin.
 The rewards are great!